 Proposal Content and Format.
-A complete application comprises the following materials submitted by May 23, 2010, 5 p.m.
-EDT:
+A complete application comprises the following materials submitted by May 31, 2011, 5 p.m.
+EDT (note: please submit your application in advance of this deadline; out of fairness for all applicants, there will be no exceptions granted for applications posted after 5pm EDT):

-- A one page statement of research accomplishments; - A two-page statement of goals for scholarly activity, teaching, and/or other proposed activities, including a statement of the intellectual merits and broader impacts of the proposed work; - A curriculum vitae; - Two confidential letters of reference submitted separately (i.e., directly) by the recommenders following the instructions on the website (note that one of these letters will normally be from the applicant's Ph.D. advisor); - A letter from the applicant's Ph.D. advisor or department chair stating that the applicant will have completed all work toward a Ph.D. degree by August 31, 2010; and - A list of one to three proposed mentors who must be from U.S. institutions different from the applicant's graduate institution (note that the goals of the CIFellows project favor selecting mentors at a broad range of institutions).
+- A one page statement of research accomplishments; - A two-page statement of goals for scholarly activity, teaching, and/or other proposed activities, including a statement of the intellectual merits and broader impacts of the proposed work: - A curriculum vitae;

+- Two confidential letters of reference submitted separately (i.e., directly) by the recommenders following the instructions on the website (note that one of these letters will normally be from the applicant's Ph.D. advisor); - A letter from the applicant's Ph.D. advisor or department chair stating that the applicant will have completed all work toward a Ph.D. degree by August 31, 2011; and - A list of one to three proposed mentors who must be from U.S. institutions different from the applicant's graduate institution (note that the goals of the CIFellows project favor selecting mentors at a broad range of institutions).